ogobrecht/plex/README.md

 DEPENDENCIES

-- APEX 5.1.4 because we use the some APEX packages (APEX_EXPORT exists since 5.1.4)
+- APEX 5.1.4 because we use the APEX_EXPORT package

 [Feedback is welcome](https://github.com/ogobrecht/plex/issues/new).